Laura Walker (curler): Women's

 On March 17, 2022, the team announced that they would be disbanding at the end of the 2021–22 season.
 Walker then announced that she would be focusing solely on mixed doubles for the next Olympic quadrennial with partner Kirk Muyres.
 Despite this, she became the full-time alternate on Team Kaitlyn Lawes as both Lawes and Njegovan went on maternity leave during the year.
 She first stepped in for the team at the 2022 Stu Sells 1824 Halifax Classic where they won the event title.
 She also helped the team reach the quarterfinals of the 2022 Masters.
 At the 2023 Scotties Tournament of Hearts, she slotted into the third position for the team with Njegovan on leave.
 After a 5–3 record, they lost in a tiebreaker to Nova Scotia, skipped by Christina Black.
 Walker also played for the team at three other Slams, the 2023 Canadian Open, the 2023 Players' Championship and the 2023 Champions Cup where they failed to reach the playoffs.

+Walker would join Team Kaitlyn Lawes as their alternate for the 2025–26 curling season.
+Team Lawes would compete at the 2025 Canadian Olympic Curling Trials, with a chance to represent Canada at the 2026 Winter Olympics.
+At the Trials, Team Lawes would finish with a 4–3 record, just missing out on the playoffs due to Draw Shot Challenge (last stone draw).
+Lawes would continue the season at the 2026 RME Women of the Rings, the Manitoba women's curling championship, where they would go undefeated before losing to Team Peterson 9–7 in the championship final.
+However, due to Rachel Homan having to withdraw from the 2026 Scotties Tournament of Hearts as the Scotties schedule conflicted with the Olympics, an additional spot was instead given to Lawes as the highest CTRS ranked non-qualified team following the completion of all provincial and territorial championships.
+At the 2026 Scotties, Walker would replace regular second on Team Lawes, Jocelyn Peterman, as Peterman was competing at the 2026 Winter Olympics.
+Team Lawes would make the most of their second chance, going undefeated with an 8–0 record in round-robin play and beating Kerri Einarson 10–2 in the 1v2 game to qualify for the Scotties final.
+However, similarly to their record at the 2026 Manitoba championships where they went undefeated throughout the championship but lost in the final, Team Lawes would lose in a rematch against Einarson 4–3 in the Scotties final, finishing with a silver medal.